wmcnamara/wmcnamara/README.md

 [<img align="left" alt="GIMP" width="26px" src="https://upload.wikimedia.org/wikipedia/commons/thumb/4/45/The_GIMP_icon_-_gnome.svg/1200px-The_GIMP_icon_-_gnome.svg.png" />](https://www.gimp.org/)
 <br />
 <br />

-- I have 4 years of extensive experience in The Unity Game Engine and I have made projects on a variety of game engines including Godot and UE4.
+- I have 4 years of extensive experience in the Unity Game Engine and I have made projects on a variety of game engines including Godot and UE4.
-- I am proficient in C++, C# and am familiar with Java.
+- I am proficient in C++, C# and I am familiar with Java.
 - I have extensive experience in OpenGL & GLSL.
 - I am familiar with Vulkan and HLSL.